5 Ideas for Teens on New Year’s Eve

 They’re too old to want to hang out with the little kids, and too young to safely go out on their own on New Year’s Eve.
 So keep your teenagers close by with these 5 fun ideas for making your home the place to be on New Year’s Eve.

 1. Food First

 Teenagers like to eat.
-On New Year’s Eve, you can add some flair to the usual teenager appetites with a sundae bar, a make your own pizza or taco buffet, and sparkling fruit juices to toast the New Year.
+On New Year’s Eve, you can add some flair to the usual teenage appetites with a sundae bar, a make your own pizza or taco buffet and sparkling fruit juices to toast the New Year.
 Before the guests arrive, whip up some popcorn balls or popcorn smores.
 You can also have a beverage sampler with different kinds of coffees.
-Once the teenagers descend on your house, get out everything you need for this easy fondue recipeor this extra special hot chocolate.

 2. Game On